 Keeping a cooler cold while camping can be a hassle.
 Sometimes just bringing one is impossible.

 But what is the alternative?

-There are plenty of delicious foods that you can bring camping that require no refrigeration at all.
+There are plenty of delicious camping food ideas that you can bring camping that require no refrigeration at all.

 Camping Food Ingredients That Require No Refrigeration

 1. Velveeta or Cheese Whiz

 If the term “cheese product” doesn’t bother you, these tasty cheese substitutes are great when a refrigerator isn’t available.
 Drizzle them on tortilla chips to make some nachos, or melt it over pasta to make an easy campfire mac and cheese.

 Both natural and sweet, squirt-bottle honey is an easy option for adding something sweet to tea, coffee, biscuits, and toast.

 This floury mixture is how so many delicious breakfast foods start.
 Pancakes, waffles, biscuits and more.
 Bring along some baking powder and you’ll have no problem using it without eggs and milk.

 4. Dried Herbs and Spices

 Your food doesn’t have to lack flavor just because you are camping.
 And the best part is none of the dried herbs and spices need to be refrigerated.
 Cumin for your salsa, oregano for your spaghetti, and of course salt for, well… everything.

 5. Canned Evaporated Milk